Truttle1/CarlTheCaiman/README.md

 of the fame and fortune from being a platform game hero instead of working at his boring day job.
 By the way, Carl’s species, the Caiman, is sort of like a crocodile, but sort of also like an alligator.

+### NOTE: This game is very early in development.
+Therefore, there isn't a lot of content yet, and the game may have a few bugs.